 The latest Guidelines can be found here

-Their discussion paper, “Review of Gas Critical Contingency Management” Post Maui Pipeline Outage”, can be accessed below.
-We are keen to get your feedback and invite submissions on:
+Their discussion paper, “Review of Gas Critical Contingency Management” Post Maui Pipeline Outage” and subsequent submissions, can be accessed below.

-While submitters supported most of the recommendations in the Review Report, the submissions analysis notes that there is more work to be done in the areas of:
+While submitters supported most of the recommendations in the Review Report, the Submissions Analysis noted that there was more work to be done in the areas of:

-Gas Industry Co is working on preparing a Statement of Proposal, which is the formal description of proposed amendments to the CCM Regulations.
-We expect to issue this document for consultation in the current quarter.
+Gas Industry Co next prepared a Statement of Proposal, which is the formal description of proposed amendments to the CCM Regulations.

 This presentation from an industry workshop in May 2007 contains an updated and revised approach to emergency management based on submissions analysis from the July 2006 discussion paper.
 The proposal given at the workshop is a combination of a mandatory framework based on regulations together with industry arrangements that provide the details.
 The presentation also highlights key design issues and explores how the proposed hybrid approach will interact with MPOC mechanisms and processes.